Arjun-bhandary/E2E/README.md

 ### Why spconv instead of MinkowskiEngine?

 [MinkowskiEngine](https://github.com/NVIDIA/MinkowskiEngine) is a popular sparse convolution library, but its pre-built pip wheels are compiled for **CUDA ≤ 11.x** (10.2, 11.1, 11.3).
-Building from source on CUDA 12.x requires manual patches to the thrust/CUB API and specific GCC versions — the project has not been actively maintained since 2023 ([see issues](https://github.com/NVIDIA/MinkowskiEngine/issues/543)).
-This made MinkowskiEngine unusable on:
+The project has not been actively maintained since 2023 ([see issues](https://github.com/NVIDIA/MinkowskiEngine/issues/543)).Hence I could not use MinkowskiEngine on:

-- **Our university server** — CUDA 12.0 (driver 525.60.13)
+- **Our local server** — CUDA 12.0 (driver 525.60.13)
 - **Kaggle notebooks** — CUDA 12.1+

 [spconv](https://github.com/traveller59/spconv) (v2.x) provides equivalent sparse convolution primitives (`SubMConv2d`, `SparseConv2d`, `SparseInverseConv2d`) with pre-built wheels for CUDA 12.0 (`spconv-cu120`), active maintenance, and tensor core support.
 All models in this repository use spconv as the sparse convolution backend.